 If you’re not familiar with Piri Piri Chicken, you’re in for a tasty experience when you try the popular dish in Lisbon.
 Typically, cooks grill marinated free-range chickens over an open flame.
 The spicy, moist chicken gets its flavor from marinade ingredients like piri piri chilies, olive oil, lemon juice and salt.

 We’ve enjoyed Piri Piri Chicken in cities like Cape Town and Montreal.
-However, there’s nothing better than eating this flavorful grilled chicken at the source along with salad, potatoes and rice on the side.
+However, there’s nothing better than eating this flavorful style of grilled chicken in Lisbon along with salad, potatoes and rice on the side.
 It’s another Lisbon cheap eats favorite.

 Less spicy than its Spanish cousin, Chouriço is a popular Portuguese sausage subtly flavored with paprika.
 Lisbon locals eat this versatile meat as a snack and also use it as an ingredient when cooking.